str8outtaheap/heapwn/DreamDiary/README.md

-Self-made pwnables for practice purposes.
+Self-made pwnable for practice purposes.